 Minimum Amounts to be Paid in a Foreign Currency

 The University incurs significant transaction costs for making payments in a foreign currency.

 Depending upon the size and timing of the foreign currency payment, one method of payment might be more appropriate than another.
-Generally speaking, it is more advantageous from a cost standpoint to use the Lehigh University OneCard, accounts payable check, or bank draft for smaller dollar payments (payments of less than $2,000).
+In general, it is more cost effective to use the Lehigh University OneCard, accounts payable check, or bank draft for smaller dollar payments.
 Wire transfers are processed by the Treasurer's Office and should only be used when payments via one of these other methods are not accepted or are not feasible.

 Disbursement by Electronic Funds Transfer (Wire Transfer) in Foreign Currency

 The supporting documentation included with your request must include sufficient information to substantiate the amount and currency of the payment as well as the business purpose, the payee's name, address, and date and nature of the transaction.
-Required information including bank name, address and swift code, beneficiary account name, address, account number and/or other identifying information must be included.
-Absence of this information could delay processing of your payment.
+All the information on wire transfer form is required, and any missing information could delay processing of your payment.